stellar-deprecated/bridge-server/readme_compliance.md

 ### `callbacks.ask_user`

-If set in the config file, this callback will be called when the sender needs your customer KYC info to send a payment.
-If not set then the customer information won't be given to the other FI.
+If set in the config file, this callback will be called when the sender of a transaction has requested information about the receiver of the transaction.
+The result of this callback indicates whether you are willing to share the receiver’s information (the `fetch_info` callback is used to actually retrieve the information that will be shared).

+If you have previously marked the transaction’s sender as allowed using the [`/allow_access` endpoint](#post-internal_portallow_access), this callback will be skipped.

+In cases where a person must manually approve information sharing, this callback should return a `202 Accepted` response with a `pending` time for the sender to retry (see below for details).

 #### Request